pineapplemachine/PyDwarf/docs/scripts.md

 * **grasses:** A dictionary specifying which grasses to change and modify.
 See the default_grasses dict for documentation.

-## pineapple.dagger

-Add Dagger Weapon.
-Created by Sophie Kirschner.

-Adds daggers, which are smaller and less lethal than short swords, and may be held as tools by civilians.
-They can be made from one unit of metal, stone, or ceramics.

-#### Arguments:

-* **entities:** The entities which should be allowed to produce daggers.
-Defaults to all entities.

 ## pineapple.deerappear

 Change Creature Apperance.
 Created by Sophie Kirschner.